chromaui/chromatic-cli/README.md

 --storybook-ca <ca>  Use if Storybook is running on https (auto detected from -s, if set)
 ```

-These options are not required, this CLI is 0-config if you have a `build-storybook` script in your `package.json`.
+These options are not required, this CLI is zero-config if you have a `build-storybook` script in your `package.json`.

 ### Chromatic options